Intelligent Disassembly of Electronics for Remanufacturing and Recycling (iDEAR Project)

 © LuchschenF, Adobestock

-• Prototype system for the automated dismantling of WEEE, integrating all our technological developments.
-This will include a combination of manual and automated dismantling processes.
+• Prototype system for the automated disassembly of waste electrical and electronic equipment (WEEE), which integrates all our technological developments.
+It will present the interconnection of manual and automated disassembly processes.

 Technologies and Projects We Build On: